How Testing, Certifying Equipment is Done

-When it comes to selecting heavy lifting equipment for an upcoming project, there are a few things that need to be considered.
-Regardless of whether you choose to rent or buy, the most important thing to consider when choosing equipment is if it’s been inspected, tested and certified first.
-Hard costs such as rental fees or purchase price are only a small part of the total costs.
+When it comes to selecting heavy lifting and rigging equipment, there are a few safety precautions that need to be considered.
+Regardless of whether you choose to rent or buy, the most important thing to consider when choosing equipment is if it’s been inspected, tested, and certified first.
+Equipment failure can cause catastrophic damage, including injury and even death.
+At LGH, we test and certify every single piece of equipment before it leaves our warehouses.

-Most likely, you will not make the time to test and certify the equipment yourself; and you really should not have to in the first place, especially if you are not an expert in the equipment testing field.
+Most likely, you will not have the time or experience to test and certify the equipment yourself.
+It can be unwise to test equipment yourself, especially if you are not an expert in the equipment testing field.
 You also won’t necessarily have an employee on hand who’s trained to test and certify the equipment either.
 So, when you choose lifting equipment, you’re likely going on faith that it will last and your workers will be safe whilst using it.
 On a jobsite where anything can happen, I’m sure you would agree that your equipment must be reliable.

 Obviously, the number one priority on a jobsite is to maintain and ensure the safety of yourself and every person there.
 While it’s something you can’t always guarantee no matter what, you can at least give yourself peace-of-mind in knowing that the equipment you rented or purchased was inspected and tested prior to rental or purchasing, and you have the certification to prove it.
 Having that certification is very important because its tangible proof that the equipment was tested prior to use and likely not to fail as long as the equipment is used correctly and according to guidelines.
 Let’s look at the different types of testing and equipment available.